ljy-zju/Tac2Structure/README.md

 ## 1. Introduction
 **Tac2Structure** is a  novel Tactile surface reconstruction framework, which can accurately estimate the egomotion of the tactile sensor and reconstruct object surfaces with low drift.
-Our preprint paper is available [here](https://arxiv.org/abs/2209.06545).
+Our preprint paper is available [here](https://arxiv.org/abs/2209.06545)(V2 is coming).

 ## 2. Usage of toolbox
 ```